-Spring marathon season is quickly approaching here in the northern hemisphere, and as such I’ll be bracing myself for the influx of keen runners presenting with the characteristic lateral knee pain of ITB Syndrome, as their weekly milage and long run duration increases.
+Spring marathon season is quickly approaching here in the northern hemisphere and as such I’ll be bracing myself for the influx of keen runners presenting with the characteristic lateral knee pain of ITB Syndrome, as their weekly mileage and long run duration increases.

 Over the years my approach to assessing and rehabilitating runners suffering from ITBS has evolved significantly.
 The most notable changes in approach coming as a result of developing an improved understanding of the biomechanical factors affecting the injury.